Sam Houston National Forest: Camping

 Cagle Recreation Area is located along the shoreline of Lake Conroe on the west fork of the San Jacinto River.
 Cagle is a new campground with full service hook-ups.
 It has a boat ramp with large parking lot, 48 camping spurs with electric, fresh-water and sewer connections, hot showers with restrooms, lakeshore hiking and bicycle trails, wildlife viewing, Lake Conroe boating and water sports, fishing, a picnic area overlooking Lake Conroe, shoreline wading and swimming, 85 mi of off-road vehicle (ORV), equestrian and mountain bike trails close as well as 129 mi of hiking on the Lone Star Hiking Trail.
 This area is covered with beautiful large pine and hardwood trees plus thousands of colorful wildflowers.
 Mid February redbud tree blossoms followed by dogwood tree blossoms in early March are a spectacular outdoor flower show.
 Cagle is five miles west of Interstate 45 on state road FM-1375 at New Waverly, Texas.

-Double Lake Recreation Area is located on the east side of the Sam Houston near Coldspring, Texas, surrounding a 24 acre lake and includes whispering pines and hardwoods one mile (1.6 km) south on FM-2025.
+Double Lake Recreation Area is located on the east side of the Sam Houston near Coldspring, Texas, surrounding a 24 acre lake and includes pine trees and hardwoods one mile (1.6 km) south on FM-2025.
 Built initially in 1937 by the Civilian Conservation Corps, Double Lake Recreation Area facilities includes family camping units, group camping, picnicking units, a picnic shelter, swimming area and beach, and a concession stand with bathhouse.
 Each family camping unit has a table, fireplace, tent pad, parking spur, and lantern-holder post.
 There are units with water, sewer, and electrical hook-ups.
 Picnic units have tables and fireplaces.
 Canoes and paddleboats can be rented at the concession stand at Double Lake which also has groceries, ice, and other items for sale.
 Bass, bream, and catfish have been stocked in Double Lake, and fishing is permitted under applicable state laws.
 Only small electric motors are allowed on the lake.
 Double Lake Recreation Area also provides access to the Lone Star Hiking Trail.

 Stubblefield Recreation Area located on the west side of the Sam Houston National Forest along Lake Conroe where Forest Service Road (FSR) 215 cross the west fork of the San Jacinto River.
 Located on the north shore of Lake Conroe, Stubblefield has 28 camping units and also provides access to the Lone Star Hiking Trail.
 Hot showers with restrooms are available for all campers and day-use visitors.
 Stubblefield is a beautiful forest setting for fishing, hiking, birding, hunting or camping for an enjoyable outdoor experience in the National Forest.

 Kelly Pond Recreation Area and Multi-use Trailhead is located west of Interstate 45 approximately eight miles along FM-1375 west of New Waverly.
 This site offers close locations to the multi-use trails and Lone Star Hiking Trail and has a restroom available.
 Picnic tables and campsites with lantern post and grills are available.
 Kelly Pond offers more primitive camping experience and is surrounded by Sam Houston National Forest and all its splendor.